phuang1024/phuang1024/no_java.md

 ## Why Java is a mediocre programming language

 * Java lacks useful features.
-The OOP system is very powerful, but because of the lack of extra features, programming something is very difficult.
-On the other hand, Python is slow, but has many features, such as C integration, list comprehension, and running code dynamically, that makes the language superior.
+The OOP system is very powerful, but because of the lack of extra features, programming something is very difficult because only a limited set of tools are provided.
+On the other hand, Python is slow, but has many features, such as C integration, list comprehension, and running code dynamically, that makes the language superior due to the tools it provides.
 Java copied style and syntax from C++, but designed the language to be high level.
 If the purpose and features don't match, the language will not succeed.
-* Everything must be a class.
+Strict static typing is a hindrance rather than an optimization in high level languages.
+* Java forces object oriented programming.
 A class defines the memory layout of an abstract concept, optionally with functions that are tied to the class (methods).
 If you need to group members together, use a namespace instead of a class to be clear about your purpose.
   Depending on the implementation, this may even reduce overhead.
-* Java is not flexible.
-Some people use Java to make non speed critical programs.
-  In those cases, one thing most programmers are looking for is development speed, or ease of usage.
-Java is not suitable for this because it requires static typing, object oriented programming, and one class per file.
-If a programmer just wants to write a simple script to do something, they must first make a whole directory for it, do some detailed planning of the class structure, and spend a lot of time managing the types.
-An alternative of this is Python, which is moderately fast, very flexible, and very easy to use to write a quick application.
 * Java does not have a lot of libraries.
 Python has pip, and anyone can create libraries and publish them for the world.
 There are libraries like numpy, which provides fast C implementations of matrices, and pytorch, which have GPU implementations.
 Because